$20K reward offered for racing pigeons stolen from Greenville County home

 At this point, he doesn’t care who took his birds, he just wants them back.

-“If I can get the birds back you know alive I don’t care the person or nothing,” he said.
+“If I can get the birds back you know alive I don’t care to prosecute or nothing,” he said.

 Georgopoulos is offering a reward for the safe return of all the pigeons.
-That reward stands at $20-thousand.
+That reward stands at $20,000.

 Anyone with information is asked to contact the Greenville County Sheriff’s Office.